yoramvandevelde/wp-cli_attack_object_cache/README.md

 ?>
 ```

-So now we contact customer support and say that we cannot upgrade a plugin.
-When the support engineer executes wp-cli.phar the code in object-cache.php would be executed with their privileges.
-To be safe they use the `--skip-themes` and `--skip-plugins` arguments.
-They would see the following:
+After we injected this into the site we send hostingcompany X a ticket that we cannot update some of our plugins.
+Patrick gets our ticket assigned, logs into the server over SSH and runs `wp-cli.phar` to see what plugins have updates available.
+He adds the `--skip-themes` and `--skip-plugins` arguments to be on the safe side.
+THis is what he would see:
 ```
 $ wp-cli.phar plugin list --skip-plugins --skip-themes
 +-------------------------------+----------+--------+---------+